 Malaysia is particularly well-positioned to capitalise on the e-commerce boom.
 The country has a young and tech-savvy population, with over half of the population being under the age of 40.
 Additionally, Malaysia has a high internet penetration rate, with 87% of the population having access to the internet.
 This provides a large potential customer base for e-commerce businesses.
 Moreover, the Malaysian government has been investing heavily in developing the country’s e-commerce infrastructure, including implementing tax incentives for e-commerce businesses and building a nationwide e-commerce ecosystem.
-These factors make Malaysia an extremely attractive market for e-commerce businesses looking to expand their operations.
+These factors make Malaysia an extremely attractive market to incorporate an e-commerce business.

 The COVID-19 pandemic has further accelerated the growth of e-commerce in Malaysia.
 Due to lockdowns and social distancing measures, consumers have increasingly turned to online shopping as a convenient and safe alternative to brick-and-mortar stores.
 This shift has driven e-commerce sales in Malaysia to new heights, with businesses of all sizes seeing a surge in online orders.
 The e-commerce boom is expected to continue in the coming months, as Malaysians grow more comfortable with making purchases online.